naipmoro/qrng/README.md

 If option **:https** is true, the connection will be
 established using the https protocol.
 Note, however,
 that presently the ANU server has an untrusted SSL cert.
-The default for this option is false (i.e., http).
+The default is false (i.e., http is used).

 ### Examples